bellons91/personal-tech-notes/how-to/How to Add Azure K8s Cluster on Lens.md

 tags: azure, k8s, lens
 ---

-# How to Add Azure K8s Cluster on Lens?

 To navigate a K8S Cluster locally, you need a tool, like Lens.

 If the cluster is stored on Azure:
 ## Find the cluster connection info on Azure

 First of all, head to [Azure Portal](https://portal.azure.com/), under the _Kubernetes services_ section: